 The next significant Australian project was The Conaught development in Liverpool Street, Sydney, at the southern end of Hyde Park.
 The uses within this building comprised car parking, retail shops, residential apartment and the YWCA headquarters and accommodation facilities.
 The building had been completed and was ready for strata subdivision when it was discovered that, for technical reasons, the residential component could not be strata subdivided.
-The problem was resolved by subdividing the entire building (including the YWCA component) in a way that the YWCA component was designated as common property.
-The common property was then subdivided to isolate the YWCA component 'in stratum' and the body corporate then transferred that new YWCA lot out of the strata scheme.
+The problem was resolved by subdividing the entire building (including the YWCA component) in a way that the YWCA component was initially designated as a lot and then converted to common property.
+The common property was then subdivided to isolate the YWCA component 'in stratum' and the body corporate then transferred that new YWCA stratum lot out of the strata scheme.
 This project necessitated very complex easements and an umbrella management agreement.
 Out of necessity, the retail shops were included as part of the residential strata scheme.